 I never expected to be so taken with sand, yet my kids adore it and play with it on a daily basis.
 I had no idea what I was looking for when I first started exploring for sand alternatives!
 You’re undoubtedly aware that the sand in your children’s sandbox differs from that found at the beach.
 But did you know that not all sand from the shop is created equal?
 In fact, there are several different sorts (each with its own set of uses)!
 Masonry sand is one of the most widely used types of sand.

-Masonry sand is utilised in a variety of construction and landscaping operations.
+Masonry sand is utilized in a variety of construction and landscaping operations.
 It’s made of the same quarry rock as other sands, but it’s been finely treated to obtain a fine, consistent texture.
 How do you decide which sand is right for your next DIY project when there are so many to select from?
 Or which is a good place for your kids to play?
 Here’s everything you need to know about mason sand and its numerous applications around the house:

 Mason Sand is a type of sand that comes in a variety of coolers mason sand (also known as masonry sand or mortar sand) is a fine sand that is commonly used in the building industry.
 This sand has uniformly sized granules, giving it a smooth appearance and feel.
 Read more about other types of sands here.

 What Is the Purpose of Mason Sand?